jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 focuses on the parsing of Markdown and the uniform generation of HTML based on that parsing.
 As such, the authors of that document did not provide any guidance in the specification that addresses the needs of GFM compliant linters.
-The pragmas extension was created to specifically solve the problem of being able to suppress a specific instance of a rule failure being reported.
+The Pragmas extension was created to specifically solve the problem of being able to suppress a specific instance of a Rule Failure being reported.

 ### Nomenclature

-The word [pragma](https://en.wikipedia.org/wiki/Directive_(programming)) is a term used to specify an instruction that tells a language compiler or interpreter how to interpret the object it is processing.
+The word ["pragma"](https://en.wikipedia.org/wiki/Directive_(programming)) is a term used to specify an instruction that tells a language compiler or interpreter how to interpret the object it is processing.